 In Windows, go to Settings > Network & Internet > Wi-Fi > Advanced options and activate the 'Set as metered connection' option.
 Until you say otherwise, this will flag the connection up as a pay-as-you-go connection.
 It isn't, but it'll treat it like one - which means no automatic updates.

-What if you don't already have a connection?
+Best broadband deals: what if you don't already have connection?

 The UK internet market is somewhat divided.
 There are the those who live close to a telephone exchange, or who are lucky enough to have fibre-optic cables in their street.